mahmod-elgendy/Business-Analysis-Machine-Learning/README.md

 - `business.csv` – Includes business operational and employee cost data.
 - `Business_Analysis_Model.ipynb` – Jupyter Notebook implementing the business analysis and machine learning predictions.

-## Contributors
-- Mahmoud Elgendy @mahmod-elgendy
-- Jana Shams @jana-shams

 ## Disclaimer
 This is a **work in progress (Pre-Alpha  version)**.
 The business analysis and machine learning predictions need significant improvements.
 The current implementation may contain inaccuracies and should not be used for critical decision-making without further validation.

 Feel free to contribute and improve the model! 🚀

+## Contributors
+- Mahmoud Elgendy
+- Jana Shams